Genivia/RE-flex/doc/index.md

 performance given some input text to scan:

-- Option `-d` (or `−−debug`) generates a scanner that prints the matched text, which allows you to debug your patterns.
+- Option `-d` (or `−−debug`) generates a scanner that prints the matched text, which allows you to debug your lexer patterns.

+- Option `-D [START:]FILE` (or `−−do=[START:]FILE`) does not generate a scanner, but immediately prints the matched text by matching the lexer patterns against the specified input `FILE`.
+This option allows you to debug your patterns immediately.
+An optional `START` condition state of the rules may be specified, which is 0 (or `INITIAL`) by default.

-- Option `-p` (or `−−perf-report`) generates a scanner that profiles the performance of your lexer and the lexer rules executed, which allows you to find hotspots and performance bottlenecks in your rules.
+- Option `-p` (or `−−perf-report`) generates a scanner that profiles the performance of your lexer and the lexer rules executed, which allows you to find hotspots and performance bottlenecks in your lexer.

 - Option `-s` (or `−−nodefault`) suppresses the default rule that echoes all unmatched text when no rule matches.
 The scanner reports "scanner jammed"